Barrosa (1811 ship): 4th EIC voyage (1827–1828)

 Captain Hutchinson sailed from The Downs on 16 April 1827, bound for China.
 She arrived at Whampoa on 3 September.
 Homeward bound, she crossed the Second Bar on 30 October, reached St Helena on 14 January 1828, and arrived at Blackwall on 25 March.

 5th EIC voyage (1828)

-Captain Hutchinson sailed from East India Dock on 12 June 1828 and arrived at Calcutta on 10 December.
-On 4 June the EIC had accepted a tender by Buckles & Co. of £3 15s per man to carry troops to the Cape, Ceylon, and Bengal.
+Captain Hutchinson sailed from East India Dock on 12 June 1828, and arrived at Calcutta on 10 December.
+On 4 June, the EIC had accepted a tender by Buckles & Co. of £3 15s per man to carry troops to the Cape, Ceylon, and Bengal.

 6th EIC voyage (1832–1833)

-The EIC accepted 18 April 1832 Buckles & Co. tender of Barossa at a rate of £9 15s per ton for one voyage to China, Halifax, and Quebec.
+The EIC on 18 April 1832, accepted Buckles & Co. tender of Barossa at a rate of £9 15s per ton for one voyage to China, Halifax, and Quebec.
 Captain Orlando Hart Wilson sailed from The Downs on 10 June, bound for China and Quebec.
 Barossa arrived at Whampoa on 29 October.
-Homeward bound, she crossed the Second Bar on 24 January 1833 and arrived at Quebec on 18 June.
+Homeward bound, she crossed the Second Bar on 24 January 1833, and arrived at Quebec on 18 June.
 She arrived at her moorings on 5 September.